-Blizzard impact continues across Panhandle
+Blizzard impact continues across panhandle

-Much of western Nebraska remained closed Wednesday as blizzard conditions continued to bring cold temperatures, snow, and strong winds across the area.
+Much of western Nebraska remained closed Wednesday as blizzard conditions continued to bring cold, snow, and strong winds across the area.

-Schools in the Twin Cities area remained closed on Wednesday due to unsafe road conditions, as did government offices.
-Snow emergencies were declared in Alliance, Chadron, Gering, Kimball, Mitchell, Scottsbluff, Sidney, and Terrytown.
+Schools in Box Butte County remained closed on Wednesday due to unsafe road conditions, as did government offices.
+Snow emergencies were declared in Alliance, Chadron, Gering, Kimball, Mitchell, Scottsbluff, Sidney, and Terrytown,

 All roads leading into Colorado from Nebraska remained closed as well, including US 30, NE 88, NE 92, and US 26.

-As fresh snowfall lessened, reports of total precipitation began to reach the National Weather Service from across the Panhandle.
-Upwards of 20 inches of snow was reported in and around Chadron with drifts as large as five feet accumulating in some areas.
+As fresh snowfall lessened, reports of total precipitation began to reach the NWS from across the panhandle.
+Upwards of 20 inches of snow was reported in and around Chadron with drifts as large as five feet forming in some areas.

 People are also reading…